RLOpenCatalyst/rg-doc/source/Features.rst

 We can see the provisioned products details in the My Products Panel.

 We can provisioned product details like product name,Product type and state in the card.
-We can see provisioned product details through “ViewAll” option.We can  see all product details
+We can see provisioned product details through “ViewAll” option.
+We can  see all product details

 .. image:: images/myproducts.png